shivam9804/nyc-taxi-pipeline/README.md

 Your Astro project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.
 By default, this directory includes one example DAG:
-    - `example_astronauts`: This DAG shows a simple ETL pipeline example that queries the list of astronauts currently in space from the Open Notify API and prints a statement for each astronaut.
-The DAG uses the TaskFlow API to define tasks in Python, and dynamic task mapping to dynamically print a statement for each astronaut.
-For more on how this DAG works, see our [Getting started tutorial](https://www.astronomer.io/docs/learn/get-started-with-airflow).
+    - `nyc_taxi_pipeline`: This DAG replicates a pipeline using a medallion architecture where the is data is pulled from bronze layer and to silver layer while making sure it passes certain assertions needed to make sure that is cosumable and consitent further.
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
-- include: This folder contains any additional files that you want to include as part of your project.
-It is empty by default.
+- include: This folder is gitignored as it contained sensitive file as service account key
 - packages.txt: Install OS-level packages needed for your project by adding them to this file.
 It is empty by default.
 - requirements.txt: Install Python packages needed for your project by adding them to this file.
 It is empty by default.
 - plugins: Add custom or community plugins for your project to this file.
 It is empty by default.